Raghad-qassim/Reading-notes/201/read12.md

 **Craeting a chart**

-All  required is the script included in your page along with a single (canvas) node to render the chart.
+All  required is the script included in your page along with a single ("canvas") node to render the chart.

 **Type of chart:**

-1)line chart
+1)line charti

 Steps to draw a line chart: